stfabbri/CAS_thesis/README.md

 # Part 2: Unsupervised ML for k-means clustering
 Colab python code loads lineaments created from Part 1.

+loads data (lineaments from previous part, csv-files; directly loaded from github) into notebook and uses this data for furhter procecssing and analysis.

 Checks for various correlation between different parameters of the dataset (length vs fault strike vs location etc.)

 Code applies k-means to find clusters in dataset.